-You can mark a special occasion by requesting a congratulatory message from her Majesty the Queen or the Governor General.
+You can mark a special occasion by requesting a congratulatory message from his Majesty the King or the Governor General.

-Her Majesty the Queen sends birthday greetings to Canadians who are 100 years of age or older and to couples who are celebrating an anniversary of 60 years or more.
+His Majesty the King sends birthday greetings to Canadians who are 100 years of age or older and to couples who are celebrating an anniversary of 60 years or more.